sqtran/sqtran.github.io/_posts/2016-09-02-Impala-Kerberos-setup.md

 - **max-idle**: 59 minutes (in milliseconds) : this is not very critical, it just means when a (still valid) ticket will be removed after it has not been used.
 - **max-entries**: the maximum number of (copies of) the kerberos ticket you want to keep in the cache.
 This is a one-to-one with the maximum number of configured connections in your datasource.

-See https://access.redhat.com/solutions/218863 for some additional information about how the `Infinispan` cache-container is configured.
+See [https://access.redhat.com/solutions/218863](https://access.redhat.com/solutions/218863) for some additional information about how the `Infinispan` cache-container is configured.

+### Security Domain
 Next, you'll need to add a security domain.

 ```xml